kmitsolution/Linux/RHEL/04_ShellExpansion/04_set-unsetVariables.md

 The `set` command is used to:

-* Display all shell variables and functions
+* Display all shell variables,environment variables and shell functions
 * Set shell variables
 * Enable/disable shell options